 A variable cost is a cost that does change depending on the volume of your sales.
-For instance, when the demand for your product increases, the cost of materials to meet that demand will increase as well.
+For instance, when the demand for your product increases, the cost of materials to meet that demand will go up, too.

 Cost of Goods Sold

 Cost of Goods Sold, or COGS, is made up of the expenses required to create your business product or service.
 Things like the cost of your product’s materials or the labor required to provide your service are COGS.

 When you subtract COGS from your total revenue, you’ll find gross income.
 Gross income is often referred to as gross profit.

 Unlike COGS, which centers on how much it cost to make a product, operating expenses show the costs associated with running your business on a day-to-day basis.
 Things like rent and payroll would be considered operating expenses.